replicatedhq/replicated-field-labs/labs/lab18-helm-charts/README.md

 Let's see our changes on the Admin Console.
 Click on Check for Update as shown below.

-Before you click on Deploy, note that now you have a Config tab with our field in it.

 Deploy the new version of our app